patelt-qa/BMOTechnicalAssignment/README.md

 - Verify installation of JAVA & Maven from Command Prompt

 ### Setup the project
-- Download the zip file
+- Click on "Code" button and click on "Download the zip file"
 - Extract 'justEatTechnicalTest' project and save it on local machine

 ### Feature(s)